 In these courses students may develop individual and team skills that are fundamental to success in their chosen sport.
 Competition and additional practice times are required outside of school time.
 Athletes are required to have an athletic physical prior to participation in any sport.
 Academic subjects are stressed and all participants must be eligible under TEA and UIL rules.
 Interscholastic sports class requirements exceed those of general physical education.

-Grade Placement: 9-12 1 credit Prerequisite: Meet Specific Requirements Advanced Weighted GPA: Minimum 2 years in any athletic course
+Advanced Weighted GPA: Minimum 2 years in any athletic course

 Physical Education credit may be earned through participation in any of the following activities: